Montreal Cognitive Assessment: Recommendations

 The National Institutes of Health and the Canadian Stroke Network recommended selected subsets of the MoCA for the detection of vascular cognitive impairment.

 Scoring

 MoCA scores range between 0 and 30.
 A score of 26 or over is considered to be normal.
 In a study, people without cognitive impairment scored an average of 27.4; people with MCI scored an average of 22.1; people with Alzheimer's disease scored an average of 16.2.

 In a study by Ihle-Hansen et al. (2017), of 3,413 Norwegian participants aged 63–65, of whom 47% had higher education (over 12 years), under 5% of subjects scored 30/30 with a mean MoCA score of 25.3 and 49% scoring below the suggested cut-off of 26 points, leading the authors to suggest that "the cut-off score may have been set too high to distinguish normal cognitive function from MCI".

+Normalization studies

+In addition to a growing amount of international normative data, the Memory Index Score (MIS), which is included in the most recent test versions, is gaining increasing diagnostic importance.
+In a Dutch regression-based normative data study, normative values have been published for both the total value of the MoCA and for the included Memory Index Score for a total of seven age cohorts between 18 and 91 years.